 The abstraction of queer and feminist narratives has always been central to my work, as I create objects with few ties to any recognizable, pre-existing forms in order to broaden the boundaries and definitions of intimate interactions.
-My pieces aim to challenge a traditional and easily accessible hetero-intimacy by performing or implying the relationship themselves, or asking the viewer’s participation in order to complete the system of desire.
-As I invent objects and reinterpret various cultural styles and symbols, I hope to force a reappraisal of dialogues around intimacy.
-I create objects, environments, video, and performance that holds structural ties to domesticity by referencing architecture and furniture both through form and materiality.
-Such symbols feel familiar and invite a conversation of intimacy, yet there exist elements of absurdity or surrealism within the works’ abstraction.
-Greatly influenced by magical realism, I create systems and scenarios that might pass in our reality but don’t truly belong here.
-I often daydream of fantastic landscapes, and my sculptures act as a conduit to such imagined worlds and corresponding emotions.
+My pieces aim to challenge a traditional and easily accessible hetero-intimacy by performing or implying a relationship themselves, or asking the viewer’s participation in order to complete a system of desire.
+As I invent objects that are abstracted with elements of absurdity or surrealism, I hope to force a reappraisal of dialogues around intimacy.
+Greatly influenced by magical realism, I create systems and scenarios that might pass in our reality but don’t truly belong here; my sculptures act as conduits to fantastical landscapes and the emotions that inhabit them.
 I aim to turn the outlandish fictions that I have conjured up into some physical reality so as to draw the viewer into the fabricated portal of an alternate world.
 These fictions create a tension and slight unease within the work, and demand submission by the viewer so that they might gain insight into an unfamiliar, postured intimacy.